-Application Program Interface(API) is a gateway to access any information related to your business within the boundaries of Salesforce Org.
+The Salesforce Tooling API is a type of software interface used to develop interactive customized apps or tools for Lightning Platform applications.
 Amongst many other APIs, Salesforce Tooling API is used a lot.
-Tooling API provides access for metadata information in the Salesforce platform by using SOAP and REST interface.
+Tooling API provides access to metadata information in the Salesforce platform by using SOAP and REST interface.
 In order to understand the definition of Tooling API, you need to understand the terminologies used.

 While sorting and categorizing the data you’ve collected, you try to form bundles with unifunctional data in them.
 Now, Metadata is that data formed after the combination of unifunctional data.